Axway-API-Management-Plus/apigateway-openlogging-elk/README.md

 ![Architecture][img1]

 ### How it works
-Each API-Gateway instance is writing, if configured, Open-Traffic Log-Files, which are streamed by Beats into a Logstash-Instance.
+Each API-Gateway instance is writing, if configured, Open-Traffic Event-Log-Files, which are streamed by Beats into a Logstash-Instance.
 Logstash is performing data pre-processing, combining different events and finally forwards the document into an Elasticsearch cluster.

 Once the data is indexed in Elasticsearch it can be used by different clients.